 The PETCO exhibition will showcase how post-consumer PET bottles (those collected after use, that would normally have gone to landfill) are recycled and reduced to recycled PET (rPET) pellets.
 These pellets are supplied to end-users for production of a number of items including fibre for polyester carpets, fabric for T-shirts and bags, fibrefill for sleeping bags, pillows and coats, geotextiles and a newly emerging sector for bottle-2-bottle.

-education & innovation are key
+Education and innovation are key

 “As one of our aims is to promote and improve the recycling of post-consumer-use PET plastic on behalf of all stakeholders in the South African PET industry, PETCO sees education as key, together with innovation in the product development arena to encourage the use of rPET content, thus unlocking demand for the material” says Scholtz.
 “The youth are the future and we feel it’s our responsibility to educate, as well as challenge, in the arena of thought leadership,” she added.